alexolinux/haproxy-lab-dev/README.md

 ### Go beyond

 > If you want to test scenarios, do it through `haproxy.cfg` and backend option customizations.
-You need to implement your backend and define the haproxy backend configuration (replacing this python-flask templates).
+You need to implement your backend and define the haproxy backend configuration (replacing this python-flask template).

 ---